Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

 Your vet should send you a reminder when your dog’s vaccinations are due or provide you with a puppy vaccination schedule to help you keep up-to-date.

-One thing to make sure you ask about is protections from fleas, ticks, and worms.
-Your vet can advise you on preventative measures for all of these - and you should follow your vet’s advice.
+One thing to make sure you ask about is protection from fleas, ticks, and worms.
+Your vet can advise you on preventative measures for all of these—and you should follow your vet’s advice.

 For more tips on visiting the vet or saving on vet costs, see this blog post on 5 Ways To Save On Vet Costs.